Philips Natuurkundig Laboratorium: The start: 1914-1946

 The NatLab was founded in 1914 after a direct decision of Gerard and Anton Philips.
 At the time Philips was branching out into different areas of electronics and they felt the need to do in-house research to support product development, as well as create a company patent portfolio and reduce the company dependence on patents held by third parties.
 They hired physicist Gilles Holst (the first director) who assembled a staff consisting of Ekko Oosterhuis and a small number of research assistants; this was the entire scientific staff of the facility for the first decade.
-Holst held the director's position until 1946 and spent his tenure creating and maintaining an academic atmosphere at the facility in which researchers were given a lot of leeway and access to external research and resources.
+Holst held the director's position until 1946 and spent his tenure creating and maintaining an academic atmosphere at the facility in which researchers had intellectual freedom and access to external research and resources.
 The external access also included colloquia by some of the great physicists of the day (including Albert Einstein in 1923).

-This managerial philosophy made the NatLab very different from all the other Philips facilities and laboratories.
-Unlike the other Philips labs, NatLab was more like the AT&T Bell Laboratories in the United States.
+This managerial philosophy was unique to NatLab, compared to other Philips facilities and laboratories.
+Unlike the other Philips labs, NatLab similar to AT&T Bell Laboratories in the United States.
 The research was also not limited to industrial research; a good deal of fundamental research was also performed at NatLab, such as that of Bernard D. H. Tellegen and Balthasar van der Pol.
 Van der Pol was hired in 1922 to start a research program into radio technology.
 This research program resulted in publishable results in the areas of propagation of radio waves, electrical circuit theory, harmonics and a number of related, mathematical problems.
 Van der Pol also studied the effect of the curvature of the Earth on radio wave propagation.